-A review of the DSM-5-TR revisions and impact on MHS assessments
+The Impact of DSM-5-TR revisions on MHS Assessments

-A review of the DSM-5-TR revisions and impact on MHS assessments
+The Impact of DSM-5-TR revisions on MHS Assessments

 The Diagnostic and Statistical Manual of Mental Disorders (DSM) contains descriptions of mental disorders and other psychiatric conditions across the lifespan.
 The manual was developed for clinical, public health, and research purposes, and the DSM is updated regularly according to new literature and scientific advances.
 The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, Text Revision (DSM-5-TR) was released in March, 2022 with further updates released in September, 2022.